RichardRed0x/dcrwords/README.md

 The minimum level of participation required in order for a decision-making process to produce a valid outcome.
 Changes to the consensus rules require at least 10% of votes to be for or against the change in order to be valid.

 **Rule change proposal:**
 A proposal to change the consensus rules of the Decred blockchain.
 Rule change proposals must be implemented in latent code within the software running the network's nodes.
 If the proposal passes, the latent code activates one month later.
-(SETH: review for accuracy)

 **[Decred change proposal (DCP)](https://github.com/decred/dcps):**
 A design document that describes potential protocol or consensus changes to Decred.
 DCPs primarily serve for documentation, fostering cross-implementation compatibility and helping ensure proper engineering rigor is followed.